 Not sure what keywords to include?
 Google Search Console, Google Analytics and YouTube Analytics are great resources to mine for keyword opportunities you can win on.

 Other keyword tools you can put to good use are Moz, SEMrush and Market Muse.
 Don’t settle for the obvious high-competition keywords, however.
 Segment analytics data until you uncover long-tail keywords that are intent-rich and wide open for organic rankings.

 3. Use channel keyword tags under Advanced Settings

-In this section under Advanced Settings, you get 100 characters to apply tags that round out the scope of your channel’s metadata.
+In this section under Advanced Settings in YouTube Studio, you get 100 characters to apply tags that round out the scope of your channel’s metadata.

 These tags serve the same function on your site as they do on your YouTube channel, yet not every marketer places as much emphasis on meta tags as they could.
 Again, the purpose here is to allow YouTube and Google to index your site for search, so the more relevant, contextual information you can provide, the better.
 Just remember, keyword stuffing died years ago, so only input tags that add value – don’t go overboard.
 Treat YouTube optimization with the same deft touch you would take with your website’s on-page SEO, and you’ll do just fine.

 The YouTube Creator Academy, the Bible of YouTube pro tips straight from the company itself, calls channel trailers “the red carpet you lay out to get visitors to subscribe.”
 And if you remember from our list of ranking factors above, the number of subscribers is definitely what you want to optimize for.

 These trailers are the introduction to your channel and are a visual About Us.
 However, channel trailers are visible only to non-subscribers, meaning you don’t need to create or curate information in your trailer in line with the needs of existing subscribers – you need to win over the nonbelievers, the uninformed and the skeptics.